 Travel well.
 Shed light for those who travel in the dark.
 Be curious.
 Be creative.
 Be a force for good.
 Show the world that SFU has helped you to become your best self.

 And be sure your journey sometimes brings you back to this place, these people, your own SFU.
-I for one can’t wait to welcome you again, as continuing students, as teachers, as mentors, as parents, as supporters, as friends.
+I for one can’t wait to welcome you again, as continuing students, as teachers, as colleagues, as mentors, as parents, as supporters and as friends.

 Anne Giardini, O.C., O.B.C, Q.C.

 The skirling of the pipes, the procession across the pond, the conferring of degrees: Convocation at Simon Fraser University is a glorious ritual and a fitting recognition of an academic job well done.

 I join with your family and friends – and other generous souls who supported you on your university journey – in applauding this important accomplishment.

 Simon Fraser University was founded over 50 years ago with a mission to be a different kind of university.
 Although located high atop Burnaby Mountain, to our transformative presence in downtown Vancouver and in Surrey City Centre, SFU has always had a strong commitment to contribute to society, to embrace new initiatives and to engage deeply with communities near and far.